jorgehjr84/jorgehjr84.github.io/about/javascript.md

     'Return Statement' - The return statement specifies the value returned from a function.
     'Nested Functions' - You can call a function from within a function.
 The nested function(inner) is private to its (outer) fucntion. ( I don't fully understand this yet.)

+###Arrays Yay!! :smile:

+    'Arrays' - Arrays are basically a way to make a list in Javascript and call upon certain portions of that list as you need it.
+    For example
+    var fruits = ['Bannana', 'Apple', 'Oranges'];

+    Now if I want to call 'Apples' I would type fruits[1];

+    There is another function we can use in arrays called .lentgh.
+This tells us how long our array is.
+So if we take the example above fruit.length
+    What would be returned is [2]

+There are some other commands we can use with Arrays.
+For example Array.push and Array.pop

+     Array.push - attaches a some on the end of your existing array.
+     Array.pop - Removes something from your array and places it on the outside.